top of page

 Sgt Mike Henkle (ret.)

 Sgt.
 Henkle has a Bachelor of Science Degree in Criminology and a minor in Business Administration from California State University, Fresno.
-He is a full time Coordinator/Instructor with the State Center Community College District—Fresno City College Police Academy.
+He is a full-time Coordinator/Instructor with the State Center Community College District—Fresno City College Police Academy.
 He currently teaches in the Supervisors CORE course and the Juvenile Correctional Officer and Probation Officer CORE courses.
-He teaches Report Writing Review, Leadership Styles, Ethics, Training, Investigations and Role Transition in the Supervisor CORE.
+He teaches Report Writing Review, Leadership Styles, Ethics, Training, Investigations, and Role Transition in the Supervisor CORE.
 He teaches Courtroom Testimony, Emergency Planning, Legal Foundations, Criminal Justice System and Process, and Trauma in the JCO and PO CORE

 Debra Salvo